MinaHany0/Obsidian/Stacks.md

 when using array based stack, the size is determined at start (whether you allocate array in stack or heap is irrelevant) however when using list based stack , the size of stack is unlimited. so when do we say that stack is full ? when heap is full and we fail to create another node.

+### One Application of stacks is solving math operations